Cutaneous drug reactions

 It is important to stay in touch with your health care provider until the reaction is completely cleared up.
 If you have severe reactions, wear medical alert jewelry stating what drugs you are allergic to.

-If you have any questions about any drug -- whether it is prescribed by your doctor or purchased over the counter -- ask your pharmacist or health care provider.
+If you have any questions about any drug, whether it is prescribed by your doctor or purchased over the counter, ask your pharmacist or doctor.

-Bae EA, Han MJ, Shin YW, Kim DH.
-Inhibitory effects of Korean red ginseng and its genuine constituents ginsenosides Rg3, Rf, and Rh2 in mouse passive cutaneous anaphylaxis reaction and contact dermatitis models.
+Bae EA, Han MJ, Shin YW, et al. Inhibitory effects of Korean red ginseng and its genuine constituents ginsenosides Rg3, Rf, and Rh2 in mouse passive cutaneous anaphylaxis reaction and contact dermatitis models.
 Biol Pharm Bull.
 2006 Sep;29(9):1862-7.

-Brinkhaus B, Lindner M, Schuppan D, Hahn EG. Chemical, pharmacological and clinical profile of the east Asian medical plant Centella asiatica.
+Brinkhaus B, Lindner M, Schuppan D, et al. Chemical, pharmacological and clinical profile of the east Asian medical plant Centella asiatica.
 Phytomedicine.
 2000;7:427-48.

 Mao SP, Cheng KL, Zhou YF.
 Modulatory effect of Astragalus membranaceus on Th1/Th2 cytokine in patients with herpes simplex keratitis.
 Zhongguo Zhong Xi Yi Jie He Za Zhi.
 2004 Feb;24(2):121-3.